klarsys/angular-material-icons/README.md

 Changes to icon will go through delightful morphing if [SVG-Morpheus](https://github.com/alexk111/SVG-Morpheus) is also included in your application.

+## Installation
+This library is available via bower and npm
+* `bower install angular-material-icons`
+* `npm install angular-material-icons`

 ## Configure own icons
 add many icons
 ```javascript